orelz890/shell_c/README.md

 11. Getting a value from the user
       * Example command: read name
-      * Previous assumptions: If a string with spaces entered, only the first part will be stored (before the first space)
+      * Previous assumptions: If a string with spaces entered, only the first part will be stored (before the first space).
+If we did read twice the last value entered will be saved.
+There is a maximum amount of vars to save.

 12. Browse previous commands and run them
       * Example command: "down arrow" or "up arrow" + enter